🚨 Scam Guide · 2026

 How to Avoid

-• Only use Bolt (most popular app in Budapest) or licensed taxi companies like City Taxi
+• Only use Bolt (most popular app in Budapest) or licensed taxi companies like City Taxi.

-• Never get into an unmarked taxi
+• Never get into an unmarked taxi.

-• Fares from airport to city centre should be around 7,000-9,000 HUF
+• Fares from airport to city center should be around 7,000-9,000 HUF.

 Scam #3

-ATM Currency Conversion Trap (DCC)
+The Euronet ATM Dynamic Currency Conversion

 🔶 Medium